25 Best Examples of Helpful FAQ Pages (+How to Create Your Own)

 - Nintendo Switch

-A great FAQ page provides your organization with a way to guide customers through the user journey, and provide detailed answers to their questions no matter where they are in their customer lifecycle.
-Those looking at your FAQ page are there because they’re interested in your product, or are current customers who have a support question on your product.
+A great FAQ page is a help center that provides organizations with a way to guide their customers through the user journey, and provide detailed answers to their questions no matter where they are in their customer lifecycle.
+Those looking at your FAQ page are there because they’re interested in your product, or are current customers with a support question on your product.

-In this guide, we’ll cover how to create a killer FAQ page that drives more sales and improves customer satisfaction, as well as cover fifteen of our favorite FAQ pages around the web.
+In this guide, we’ll cover how to create a FAQ page that drives more sales and improves customer satisfaction, as well as cover twenty-five of our favorite FAQ pages around the web.

 What Is an FAQ Page?

-An FAQ page (short for Frequently Asked Questions page) is a dedicated resource space on your website that addresses common customer queries about your products or services.
+An FAQ (Frequently Asked Questions) page is a dedicated resource space on your website that addresses common customer queries about your products or services.
 FAQ pages are a pillar of great customer service.

 What Are the Benefits of a Good FAQ Page?

-An FAQ page is a helpful type of technical documentation that streamlines the customer service experience.
+An FAQ page is a type of technical documentation that streamlines the customer service experience.

 When used correctly, your FAQ section is a valuable asset that can:

-- Streamline and improve the customer service experience.
-An FAQ page that answers your customers’ most common and basic questions can reduce the volume of repetitive inquiries your customer support team has to deal with.
-It’s a proactive customer service initiative that allows your customer service team to focus on more critical support issues and respond faster to customers who need help with more complex problems.
+An FAQ page that answers your customers’ most common questions can reduce the volume of repetitive inquiries your customer support team has to handle.
+It’s a proactive customer service initiative that allows your customer service team to focus on critical support issues and respond faster to customers who need help with complex problems.

-- Improve the user experience.
-Nearly 70% of consumers try to resolve their issues independently before reaching out to support.
-Therefore, compiling and organizing answers to common questions in one place benefits customers who prefer to self-serve, as they no longer have to comb through your website in search of a solution.
+Nearly 70% of consumers try to resolve their issues on their own before reaching out to support.
+Therefore, compiling and organizing answers to all the common questions in one place benefits customers who prefer to self-serve, as they no longer have to comb through your website in search of a solution.

-- Lead to higher product adoption rates.
 A trip to your FAQ page usually indicates that a visitor is interested in learning more about your product or service.
-A good FAQ page will therefore bridge any knowledge gaps that a user might have about your product and help them get to their aha moment faster – helping to drive your product adoption.
+A good FAQ page therefore bridges any knowledge gaps that a user might have about your product and help them get to their aha moment faster – accelerating product adoption.

 - What is your return policy?